 A propagator defines the propagation of a network attribute along a traversal and provides a filter to stop traversal.
 Propagators are only applicable to subnetwork-based traces (subnetwork, upstream, or downstream).
 One example is electric phase propagation, where open devices along the network will restrict some phases from continuing along the trace.

 For more information see ArcGIS Pro's attribute propagators.

 All upstream and downstream traces can operate across the current tier (source tier).
 If you want your upstream or downstream trace to continue into another tier, you set the

 target property on the

 All tracing operations rely on a topological index that is built from the utility network.
-If the network has been edited but the topology is out of date, the network can contain dirty areas.
-For more information see ArcGIS Pro's discussion, validate the network topology.
+If the network has been edited but the topology is out of date then it can contain dirty areas.
+For more information see ArcGIS Pro's discussion validate the network topology.
 If the topological network has dirty areas you can adopt a different approach depending on your app's purpose: